 across Miller Creek at the CAS.

-degrees for a couple of nights.
+ZERO degrees for a couple of nights.
 At least 12 degrees colder then anytime I can remember.
-Even the Oaks had frost damage, so I'm sure they decided
+Even the Oaks had frost damage, so I'm

-these two species.
-Also Blue-throated should be more easy seen here, since at least 2 were raised on our property.
+on these two species.
+Also Blue-throated should be more easy seen here, since at least 2 were raised on our property in 2010.